-Developing a sense of competence and high selfesteem is important during the transition from adolescence to adulthood.
+Developing a sense of competence and high self-esteem is important during the transition from adolescence to adulthood.
 An open-ended question on the survey asked, "Can you think of some things you are really good at?"
-The majority of students (86%) gave a positive response, though boys were more likely than girls to feel that they were really good at something (89% vs. 83%).
-Belief that they are really good at something remains the same as boys age but declines as girls age; 88% of girls 14 years and under believe they are really good at something, while 78% of girls 17 years and older do.
+The majority of students (85%) gave a positive response (86% percent of boys and 83% of girls).
+Belief that they are really good at something remains the same as boys age but declines as girls age;

+86% of girls 14 years and under believe they are really good at something, while 80% of girls 17 years and older do.
 Those that report being good at something have better emotional health.
-Nineteen percent of students who feel they are good at something, compared with 24% of those who do not, report seriously considering suicide in the past year.
+Seven percent of students who feel they are good at something, compared with 12% of those who do not, report severe emotional distress in the past month.
+They also are less likely to report seriously considering suicide in the past year (18% vs. 22%).

 A sense of optimism is also associated with well-being.
-The majority of students (97%) expect to live to be at least 25 years old.
+The majority of students (96%) expect to live to be at least 25 years old.